ichortower/PositionalAudio/docs/author-guide.md

 Name and location work just like the other queries, and the animation name should be a key specified in the `Data/animationDescriptions` asset.
 If the NPC is in the given location and doing the named animation, this will return true.

-### Getting Updates

-NPC position and animation status are notoriously real-time bits of data, so you may be concerned You can use these queries in your audio items' `Condition` fields without worryin